 Before you can shop, you’ve got to know what you’re shopping for.
 If you’ve got internet now, go back and look at the bill from whoever your provider is and see how much data you’re using monthly.
 Things to ask yourself include:

-- How many megabytes do you use?
+- How many megabytes do I use?

-- How many gigabytes do you use?
+- How many gigabytes do I use?

 These things matter a lot when you’re looking at options, so that’s job one.